NhatHoang2002/raw-note/_posts/ml-coursera/2018-09-27-machine-learning-coursera-6.md

 {% include download.html content="[Download Lecture 11](/files/ML-coursera/Lecture11.pdf)." %}

+We talk about **Machine Learning system design**.

 ### Prioritizing what to work on

+So how could you spend your time to improve the accuracy of this classifier?

+- Collect lots of data (for example "honeypot" project but doesn't always work)
+- Develop sophisticated features (for example: using email header data in spam emails)
+- Develop algorithms to process your input in different ways (recognizing misspellings in spam).
+- It is difficult to tell which of the options will be most helpful.

 ### Error analysis

 ## Handling skewed data